• Skip to primary navigation

 • 1 bunch spring onions, finely chopped

-• 2 tbsp fresh thyme leaves (or 1 tbsp dried thyme)
+• 2 tablespoon fresh thyme leaves (or 1 tablespoon dried thyme)

 • 3 cloves garlic, crushed